dfwarden/puppet-iterm2/README.md

 }
 ```

 This feature is still a work in progress.
-I'm not sure if it should manage the
+Known issues:
-custom directory as a File resource or leave that to the user and have them
+- iTerm2 will throw an error if you start it configured to load preferences from
-notify this class.
+a directory that does not exist.

 #### Colors